-Prerequisites: MGMT 515 and TECH 515.
 In this course, students will develop an understanding of essential concepts in finance and apply them to decision-making.
 Students will explore how to link together strategic decision-making concepts with day-to-day management decisions.
 The course provides a practical approach as students examine risks and returns within organizations and in capital markets, budgeting and cost management, and investments for short- and long-term goals.
 Topics include key areas required to build and grow a fiscally healthy organization.

-INST 534 Computer and Information Networking 4.5 c
+INST 534 Computer and Information Networking

-Prerequisites: MGMT 515 and TECH 515.
 In this course, students embark on a systematic examination of computer networking, including an overview of the history and development of computer networks, network topologies, analog and digital transmission, switching multiplexing, and protocols and algorithms.
 Students will review transmission media including connection management, flow control, and buffering.